 The Master of Science Degree

-The Master of Science degree is offered in many fields of engineering and applied science upon the satisfactory completion of a minimum of 30 points of credit of approved graduate study extending over at least one academic year.
+The Master of Science degree is awarded upon the satisfactory completion of a minimum of 30 points of credit of approved graduate study extending over at least one academic year.

 While a suitable Master of Science program will necessarily emphasize some specialization, the program should be well balanced, including basic subjects of broad importance as well as theory and applications.
 The history of modern economic, social, and political institutions is important in engineering, and this is recognized in the prescribed undergraduate program of the School.
 If the candidate's undergraduate education has been largely confined to pure science and technology, a program of general studies, totaling from 6 to 8 points, may be required.
 Supplementary statements covering these special requirements are issued by the School's separate departments.
 An applicant who lacks essential training will be required to strengthen or supplement the undergraduate work by taking or repeating certain undergraduate courses before proceeding to graduate study.
 No graduate credit (that is, credit toward the minimum 30-point requirement for the Master of Science degree) will be allowed for such subjects.
 Accordingly, Master of Science programs may include from 35 to 45 points and may require three terms for completion.
 Doctoral research credits cannot be used toward M.S. degree requirements.